 Mid-term Las Palmas rentals

-There is lots of demand, especially in the winter, for rentals that fall between long-term residential lets and tourist rentals.
+There is demand, especially in the winter, for rentals that fall between long-term residential lets and tourist rentals.

 The typical tenants are retired Scandinavians or Brits who spend several months in Las Palmas to avoid the cold at home.
 A growing number of digital nomads also spend weeks or months in Las Palmas and want medium-term rentals.

 Most Spanish property owners won’t consider renting their residential property for less than a year, even though they can charge more per month.